Sunday, December 29, 2019

 Ruth’s testimony of faithfulness had already spread to Bethlehem even before she set her foot there.
 It appears that some relatives of Elimelech who possibly used to visit Moab came with the good report.

 This teaches us that we should never tire in doing good to others, even those we do not know.
 Even if no one notices or appreciates our acts of kindness, we need to remember that God will never forget them.
+It is credited to our account in heaven.

 The Bible says in Hebrews 6:10-12 “For God is not unjust to forget your work and labor of love which you have shown toward His name, in that you have ministered to the saints, and do minister.
 11 And we desire that each one of you show the same diligence to the full assurance of hope until the end, 12 that you do not become sluggish, but imitate those who through faith and patience inherit the promises.”
+(NKJV).

 Fourthly, we notice that Ruth did not consider returning to Moab no matter what happens in Israel.
 Her going to Israel was a sealed deal.
 She was prepared to live in Israel for the rest of her life and be buried there.
+She had consciously forsaken her immediate family, relatives and friends to follow Naomi, who in this case was a type of Christ.
+This reminds us of our resolve to follow Christ.
+Our walk with God is eternal, never again to reverse to the dark evil ways of our disobedient past.

 Several Bible characters in the Old Testament made or proclaimed oaths in this manner.
 Abraham and Abimelech made a covenant through an oath (Genesis 21:23-24).

 Esau foolishly sold his birthright through an oath he hurriedly made because of hunger pangs!
 Genesis 25:33-34 says “Then Jacob said, "Swear to me as of this day."
 So he swore to him, and sold his birthright to Jacob.
 34 And Jacob gave Esau bread and stew of lentils; then he ate and drank, arose, and went his way.
 Thus Esau despised his birthright.”
+(NKJV).

 What a shame to sell one’s birthright in this cheap manner!